Alison-Doyle/Blackjack/README.md

 ## Features
 - Custom messages
-- Can save win history of multiple users and display win percntage
+- Can save win history of multiple users and display win percntage (use player name "Alison" to test history)

 ## Commit Key